 A Head Appraiser supervises the Appraisal Team for one specific Presentation Site.
 The Head Appraiser is trained by the Challenge Master.
-It is his or her job to make sure the Presentation Site runs smoothly.
+It is the Head Appraiser's job to make sure the Presentation Site runs smoothly.

-• For Example: If your tournament has more than one Presentation Site for the Fine Arts Challenge, the Challenge Master is in charge of all the Fine Arts Presentation Sites, but each site would have a Head Appraiser who makes sure that the specific site's Appraisal Team is doing its job.
+• For example, if your tournament has more than one Presentation Site for the Fine Arts Challenge, the Challenge Master oversees all of the Fine Arts Presentation Sites, but each site would have a Head Appraiser who makes sure that the specific site's Appraisal Team is doing its job.

-Either the Head Appraiser or the Challenge Master will present your Team Representative and/or Team Manager with your Team Challenge Raw Scores.
+Either the Head Appraiser or the Challenge Master will present your team representative and/or Team Manager with your Team Challenge Raw Scores.